sphinx-doc/sphinx/doc/markup/misc.rst

 .. warning::

-   Tables that contain block-level elements such as object descriptions, literal blocks, blockquotes or any kind of lists cannot be set with ``tabulary``.
-   They are therefore set with the standard LaTeX ``tabular`` environment.
+   Tables that contain list-like elements such as object descriptions, blockquotes or any kind of lists cannot be set out of the box with ``tabulary``.
+They are therefore set with the standard LaTeX ``tabular`` environment if you don't give a ``tabularcolumns`` directive.
+If you do, the table will be set with ``tabulary``, but you must use the ``p{width}`` construct for the columns that contain these elements.

+   Literal blocks do not work with ``tabulary`` at all, so tables containing a literal block are always set with ``tabular``.
 Also, the verbatim environment used for literal blocks only works in ``p{width}`` columns, which means that by default, Sphinx generates such column specs for such tables.
    Use the :rst:dir:`tabularcolumns` directive to get finer control over such tables.